I’ve had several people ask as a broad question: where in Scotland have you been? Where did you stay?

 I'm an actress, filmmaker, photographer, and traveler based in Los Angeles, California.

-I co-own Casement Studio in downtown Los Angeles.
-My real love is my home in the mountains north of LA, though, with my love TJ and our two cat-kids Jack and Davey.
+My real love is my home in the mountains north of LA, though, with my partner TJ and our two cat-kids Jack and Davey.

 I started this blog as a way to document my trips and a better way to share with friends and family instead of just posting random photos all over social media.